 While you may think of your well-insulated home as a good thing for protecting your family from the elements, it may also be contributing to factors which could make your family sick.

 While you may think of your well-insulated home as a good thing for protecting your family from the elements, it may also be contributing to factors which could make your family sick.
 As you open doors and windows to the outside, millions of airborne particles enter your home.
 These particles, ranging from allergens and chemicals to bacteria and viruses, become trapped in your home with nowhere to escape.
 As a result, this contaminated air is continually recirculated through your air vents leaving you and your loved ones exposed.

 Well-insulated homes are also more likely to foster humid environments which can cause air quality problems of their own, allowing airborne particles to live longer in ideal conditions—not to mention the growth of suspicious substances and other microbial particles.
 This can lead to severe allergic reactions and sickness for your family, and are especially unhealthy for those who suffer from asthma.

 Using UVC Technology

 When installed into your heating and cooling system, the energy from the UVC light suppresses the germ’s DNA, preventing it from spreading, or killing it altogether.
-This technology is recommended to those who find mold growing within their air conditioning system, and works to effectively remove mold buildup on the system’s coils.
+This technology is recommended to those who find suspicious substances growing within their air conditioning system, and works to effectively remove suspicious substances buildup on the system’s coils.

 Choosing an Air Filter